hopesf/you-dont-know-js-tr/up & going/ch2.md

 Bu kod bloğunda açıkça görünmese de, `foo` aslında sadece dış kapsamda bir değişken olarak düşünülür ve bu değişkene bildirilen `function`a bir başvuru verilir.
 Yani, `function` kendisi bir değerdir, `42` veya `[1,2,3]` gibi.

-This may sound like a strange concept at first, so take a moment to ponder it.
-Not only can you pass a value (argument) *to* a function, but *a function itself can be a value* that's assigned to variables, or passed to or returned from other functions.

-As such, a function value should be thought of as an expression, much like any other value or expression.

 Bu başlangıçta garip bir kavram gibi gelebilir, bu nedenle bir an düşünün.
 Bir fonksiyona bir değeri (argüman) iletebilirsiniz, ancak *bir fonksiyon kendisi de bir değer olabilir* ve değişkenlere atanabilir veya başka fonksiyonlara iletilip döndürülebilir.

 Bu nedenle, bir fonksiyon değeri, diğer herhangi bir değer veya ifade gibi bir ifade olarak düşünülmelidir.